Simple Self-Conditioning Adaptation for Masked Diffusion Models: Experiments

-\subsection{Discretized Image generation}
+\subsection{Discretized Image Generation}

-\paragraph{Settings.} For our image generation experiments, we trained the models on CIFAR-10 \cite{krizhevsky2009learning} using approximately 44B training tokens.
+\textbf{Settings.} For the image generation experiments, the models were trained on CIFAR-10 \cite{krizhevsky2009learning} using approximately 44B training tokens.
 The base model for this dataset has U-net \cite{ronneberger2015u} architecture with 36M parameters.
-We use the concatenation-based fusion SCMDM for post-training the base models.
-For post-training, we use roughly 20B training tokens.
-We use 128 denoising steps for each method to calculate fréchet Inception Distance (FID) \cite{heusel2017gans}.
+The concatenation-based fusion SCMDM is used for post-training the base models.
+For post-training, roughly 20B training tokens are used.
+A total of 128 denoising steps is used for each method to calculate fréchet Inception Distance (FID) \cite{heusel2017gans}.
+The size of the standard post-trained models are scaled to be at least larger compared to SCMDM.
+Concatenation-based fusion is used for SCMDM for this task.

-\paragraph{Results.} On CIFAR-10 image generation, SCMDM consistently improves over the standard MDM baseline in terms of FID across different self-conditioning configurations.
-As shown in \Cref{tab:cifar_10}, introducing concatenation-based fusion with partial unconditioning ($\text{uncond\_rate}=0.5$) already yields a noticeable improvement, reducing FID from 86.48 to 80.22.
-When fully removing unconditioning during post-training ($\text{uncond\_rate}=0$), SCMDM achieves the best performance with an FID of 78.59, demonstrating that pure self-conditioning is more effective for improving sample quality in this setting.
-This trend is consistent with our observations in the biological sequence domain, where reducing or removing unconditioning leads to better distributional alignment and higher fidelity.
+\textbf{Results.} On CIFAR-10 image generation, SCMDM consistently improves over the standard MDM baseline in terms of FID across different self-conditioning configurations.
+As shown in \Cref{tab:cifar_10}, with NFE=128, SCMDM with $\lambda=0.5$ already yields a noticeable improvement, reducing FID from 86.48 to 80.22.
+When fully removing unconditioning during post-training, SCMDM achieves the best performance with an FID of 78.59 (NFE=128) and 37.81 (NFE=1000), demonstrating that pure self-conditioning is more effective for improving sample quality in this setting.
+Moreover, both variants of SCMDM outperform the standard MDM of the same model size.